A note on weak existence for singular SDEs: Analytic preliminaries

 \begin{proposition} Let $\sigma$ satisfy \eqref{eq:ass-diffusion-1}-\eqref{eq:ass-diffusion-2}, $\eps>0$ and $g\in L^\infty_t\tilde L^{d+\eps}_x$.
 Then there exists $\lambda_0\geq 1$, depending on $\Theta$, $\eps$ and $\| g \|_{L^{\infty}_t \tilde L^{d+\eps}_x}$, such that for all $\lambda\geq \lambda_0$ and for all $f\in L^\infty_t \tilde L^{d+\eps}_x$ there exists a unique strong solution $u$ to the PDE \eqref{eq:zvonkin-pde}.
 Furthermore there exist $\delta=\delta(\eps)>0$ and $C=C(\Theta,\eps,\| g \|_{L^{\infty}_t \tilde L^{d+\eps}_x})$ such that

 \end{proposition}

 \begin{proof} Although the result is classical in the case of constant diffusion and classical Lebesgue spaces, we haven't found a direct reference in our setting; we will derive it from \cite[Theorem 3.2]{XXZZ2020}, which however makes the proof a bit technical.
+Following \cite{XXZZ2020}, we will employ the spaces $\tilde{H}^{\alpha,p}$, $\tilde{\mathbb{H}}^{\alpha,p}_q(T)$ and $\tilde{\mathbb{L}}^p_q(T)$; we refer the reader to \cite[pp. 5192-3]{XXZZ2020} for their exact definition.